What could be the cause of guinea pig dry skin?

 Two main types of mites wreak havoc for guinea pigs: the first being Chirodiscoides caviae and the second is the Trixacarus caviae mite.

-The latter being the one that causes the worst itchiness.
+The latter is the one that causes the worst itchiness.

 How Will The Vet Diagnose Mites In My Guinea Pig?

-This a valid question and one that deserves attention.
+This is a valid question and one that deserves attention.